 Visa – Is it Hard to Travel to Iran?

-In order to obtain a tourist visa for Iran, you can apply at the Ministry of Foreign Affairs yourself or you opt for an agency if you want to have a stress-free experience.
+To get a tourist visa for Iran, you can either apply directly at the Ministry of Foreign Affairs yourself or go through an agency if you want to have a stress-free experience.
 I used TAP Persia and was super happy with the service.
-The cost is around 20 Euros and they help with your Iran itinerary and are available for any questions throughout your stay.
+They guide you through the process, help with your itinerary, and are available for any questions during your stay.

-You will receive a code via email, pay the visa fee and pick up your visa once you arrived in Iran.
+The process is simple: you receive a code via email, pay the visa fee, and then pick up your visa at the airport in Iran upon arrival.

-I know that US citizens can only travel Iran as part of a tour, where a designated guide accompanies you from when you arrive at the airport to when you leave Iran.
+For US citizens, travel is only possible as part of an organized tour, with a designated guide accompanying you from the airport to departure.

 What Do I Wear in Iran?

-If you are a woman, remember to dress in clothes that cover your legs/upper arms before you board the plane and take a scarf already with you.
-You only need to put it on once you leave the plane though.
+If you are a woman, remember to dress in clothes that cover your legs/upper arms before you board the plane and take a scarf with you.
+You only need to put it on once you leave the plane, though.

 Insurance